 If you have been living in a kid-free zone, it’s time to get realistic about your space.
 (I never knew how many breakables I had in my midst until friends with kids came over!)

 You may also have these breakables out or other things within reach that children shouldn’t have access to, etc. (Honestly, if you don’t have kids, you may not know what trouble looms in your house.
 Find a trusted parent friend and have them get real with you about what items are just asking to be broken and what might pose a threat to a smaller child.)

 Jenny Tilley, who was a foster mother (but has more recently been promoted to mom through the adoption of her daughter) notes that depending on the age of the child you’re going to have placed in your home, there are other precautions you should take as well.
-“You might need to safety proof,” she says.
-“Regardless of the age of the child, buy a small lockbox to store your prescription medications, etc.,” she notes.
+“You might need safety proof,” she says.
+“Regardless of the age of the child, buy a small lock box to store your prescription medications, etc.,” she notes.

 Also, consider locking up any item that may pose a threat to a child’s safety.
 This includes cleaning supplies that you may just have haphazardly under your cupboard, etc.

 Looking for a checklist of all of the things you should be looking out for?
-Though this list may be more extensive than your local agency requires, it handles literally everything that could put a child at risk that you’ll need to consider and might not have given much thought to before.
+Though the list may be more extensive than your local agency requires, it handles literally everything that could put a child at risk that you’ll need to consider and might not have given much thought to before.